javixav/CuistotDingo/README.md

   In the TopApp bar, you'll find a magnifying glass icon that allows you to filter recipes by name.

 ## About the code and author
   The app's main code and app structure is a bit messy as you'll see if you analyse it deeply or not...
 Why because it is my first python project, and fist programming project and I'm not a professionnal developer, just a cook that wanted to record nice recipes.
 To this point it took me like 5 years or more to develop this app (yeaah I know), but I am glad I can publish it in open source and let the community to improve it and enjoy it.
+Some word are in french because it is my native language and english is not my strength.

 ## Contributing
 I'' be happy if you want to contribute : still there is a lot to do to improve the app like :